 There are numerous possible causes of red bumps or red spots on the roof of the mouth.
 Common causes include irritation from foods, dentures, or a mouth or throat infection.

-Red spots on the roof of the mouth can be irritating, but they are usually harmless and should go away on their own.
-People can see a doctor if they are concerned or do not know what is causing the spots, as it can also be a sign of something more serious.
+Red spots on the roof of the mouth can be irritating, but they are usually harmless and should go away independently.
+If people are concerned or do not know what is causing the spots, they can see a doctor, as they can also be a sign of something more serious.

 In this article, we look at factors that can cause red spots on the roof of the mouth, pictures to help identify the cause, and prevention.

-Strep throat is an infection that affects the throat and tonsils.
-A group of bacteria called Streptococcus are responsible for this infection.
+Strep throat is an infection of the throat and tonsils.
+It is the result of an infection by Streptococcus bacteria.

-If a person suspects they have strep throat, they should see a doctor or an ear, nose, and throat specialist.
+If a person suspects they have strep throat, they should contact their doctor.
 Treatment usually includes a course of antibiotics, drinking plenty of fluids, and rest.

-One of the most common reasons for a red spot or sore on the roof of the mouth is a sudden injury such as a cut or burn.
-This may happen because of drinking something too hot or from eating food that causes bruising from biting or chewing.
+One of the most common causes of a red spot or sore on the roof of the mouth is a sudden injury, such as a cut or burn.
+This may happen because of drinking something too hot or eating food that causes bruising from biting or chewing.

 Other conditions that could lead to physical injury or bruising of the mouth are:

-Also known as candidiasis, oral thrush is a yeast infection that the fungus Candida causes.
+Also known as candidiasis, oral thrush is a yeast infection of the fungus Candida.

 Common symptoms of oral thrush include:

-If a person suspects that they have oral thrush, they can consult their doctor or dentist about their symptoms.
+If a person suspects oral thrush, they can consult their doctor or dentist about their symptoms.
 A healthcare professional can usually diagnose oral thrush by examining the mouth.
-In some cases, they may ask for an oral swab of the mouth or throat to look at under a microscope.
+Sometimes, they may ask for an oral swab of the mouth or throat to look at under a microscope.

 Some common factors that contribute to mouth ulcers are: